 RVCC has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new and current students, as well as new and current employees.

 Sexual Awareness and Abuse Programs

-The college offered the following ongoing awareness and prevention programs to students, faculty and employees in 2015 that focused on Domestic Violence, Dating Violence, Sexual Assault and Stalking:
+The College offered, but was not limited to the following primary prevention and ongoing awareness programs to students, faculty and staff in 2017 to prevent Domestic Violence, Dating Violence, Sexual Assault and Stalking.